-Hotel Negresco: The "grande dame" of Nice hotels, the Negresco first opened in 1913 and has played host to many of the last century's top artists, musicians and world leaders.
+The "grande dame" of Nice hotels, the Negresco first opened in 1913 and has played host to many of the last century's top artists, musicians, and world leaders.
 The hotel is located right on the Promenade and offers 100 guest rooms and 25 suites, many of which have dramatic views of the Mediterranean Sea.

-Hotel Nice Beau Rivage: Located just a stone's throw away from the water, the Hotel Nice Beau Rivage is a mid-19th century luxury villa in Nice's Old Town that's been revitalized as a luxury hotel.
-The Beau Rivage offers 100 guest rooms and four seaview apartments in the building where Matisse once resided.
+Located just a stone's throw away from the water, the Hotel Nice Beau Rivage is a mid-19th-century luxury villa in Nice's Old Town that's been revitalized as a luxury hotel.
+The Beau Rivage offers 100 guest rooms and four Seaview apartments in the building where Matisse once resided.
 Amenities include a private beach.

-Meridien Hotel Nice: Located #1 Promenade des Anglais, across the street from the Mediterranean, the Meridien Hotel offers 318 guest rooms and 15 seaview suites as well as a rooftop swimming pool and restaurant.
+Located #1 Promenade des Anglais, across the street from the Mediterranean, the Meridien Hotel offers 318 guest rooms and 15 sea view suites as well as a rooftop swimming pool and restaurant.

 Where to dine in Nice

-Nicoise cuisine is Mediterranean with Italian, North African and classic French influences.
-Some of the regional favorites include bouillabaisse, a delicious fish stew; salade nicoise, a green salad topped with eggs, tuna, onions, anchovies and tomatoes; and pissaladiere, a pizza-like tart with onions, olives and anchovies.
+Nicoise cuisine is Mediterranean with Italian, North African, and classic French influences.
+Some of the regional favourites include bouillabaisse, a delicious fish stew; salade Nicoise, a green salad topped with eggs, tuna, onions, anchovies, and tomatoes, a pizza-like tart with onions, olives, and anchovies.
 Of course, you'll also want to sample at least one glass of the local rose wine.

 Working with LunaJets

-LunaJets makes it easy to travel between Nice, France and Munich, Germany with style and efficiency.
+LunaJets makes it easy to charter between Nice, France, and Munich, Germany with style and efficiency.
 We understand that important business and personal matters can arise at any time, so we offer 24/7 service, worldwide, with no minimum notice.
 Plus, our Private Jet Advisor app gives you instant access to all of the information and documents you need for your flight.

 To learn more about how LunaJets can transform the way you travel within Europe and beyond and to hire a private jet, contact us directly.